How to Water and Care for Your New Garden

 Generally, deep watering means that water is able to soak at least eight inches below the surface of the soil where it will stay moist longer to allow your roots to access water to hydrate the plant.

 Deep watering trains your plants to grow its roots deeper into the ground rather than growing close to the soil surface which dries out quickly.
-Dry soil can cause the death of small roots and reduce the plant’s ability to absorb water even after the soil is remoistened.
+Dry soils can cause the death of small roots and reduce the plant’s ability to absorb water even after the soil is remoistened.

 If your ground slopes, water may run off the surface and you may need to adapt your technique accordingly.